RYOcampoJr/Types-of-Functions/README.md

-# ERC20-Token
+# MetaTokenCu

-This Solidity program defines a basic ERC-20-like token on the Ethereum blockchain.
-It demonstrates creating a smart contract for a cryptocurrency token, including functionalities for minting and burning tokens.
-This contract is a foundational piece for anyone looking to understand or develop their own tokens on Ethereum.
+This Solidity program defines an advanced ERC-20 token on the Ethereum blockchain, incorporating features from OpenZeppelin's ERC20, ERC20Burnable, and Ownable contracts.
+It showcases the creation of a cryptocurrency token with functionalities for minting, burning, and ownership management.

 ## Description

 This program is a smart contract written in Solidity, designed for the Ethereum blockchain.
-It includes the following features:
+It leverages OpenZeppelin contracts to include the following features:

-- A token with a name, symbol, and total supply.
+- A token with a name (`MetaTokenCu`), symbol (`MTCU`), and a maximum supply limit.
-- A mapping of addresses to their respective balances.
+- Ownership management allowing only the owner to mint new tokens.
-- A `mint` function to increase the total supply and an address's balance.
+- A `mint` function to increase the total supply and an address's balance, with a check to ensure it does not exceed the maximum supply.
+- An enhanced `burn` function allowing token holders to destroy their tokens, reducing the total supply.
-- A `burn` function to decrease the total supply and an address's balance, with checks to ensure the address has enough balance to burn.
+- A `transferTokens` function for transferring tokens from the caller's address to another.

-This contract serves as a basic example of a token contract, providing a clear starting point for more complex token implementations or other blockchain-based projects.
+This contract extends the basic ERC-20 token functionalities with ownership and supply cap features, making it a more sophisticated example for developers interested in creating their own tokens with similar capabilities.

 ## Getting Started